Inazuma Eleven (manga): Volumes

 The Inazuma Eleven manga series, based on the video game series of the same name, was written and illustrated by Tenya Yabuno.
 It began publication in the June 2008 issue of the Shogakukan magazine CoroCoro Comic and ended in the September 2011 issue.
 A total of ten tankōbon (bound) volumes of Inazuma Eleven have been released in Japan between September 26, 2008 and October 28, 2011.

 Media

 Anime television series

-The animated series, Inazuma Eleven (イナズマイレブン Inazuma Irebun, lit.
-"Lightning Eleven"), was produced by OLM, Inc. and Dentsu Inc., and directed by Katsuhito Akiyama.
+The animated series, Inazuma Eleven (イナズマイレブン Inazuma Irebun, "Lightning Eleven"), was produced by OLM, Inc. and Dentsu Inc., and directed by Katsuhito Akiyama.
 127 episodes aired on TV Tokyo from October 5, 2008 to April 27, 2011.

 The series was available for video on-demand streaming via Toon Goggles.

-The second series, Inazuma Eleven Go! (イナズマイレブンGO!), adapted from the manga of the same name, began airing on May 4, 2011.
+The second series, Inazuma Eleven Go! (イナズマイレブンGO!), adapted from the manga of the same name, aired from May 4, 2011 to April 11, 2012.
+It was followed by Inazuma Eleven GO: Chrono Stone (TV series) and Inazuma Eleven GO: Galaxy (TV series).

 Anime film

 Guidebooks

 A series of three guidebooks to the first anime series have been published by Shogakukan.
 The books detail the television episodes and include player information and uniform catalogs.